Tell HMRC about any tax fraud you have been involved in.

-If you want to report someone else for fraud you can tell HMRC - your information will be handled securely and safely - and you don’t have to give your name.
+Your information will be handled securely and safely, and you do not need to give your name.

-The CDF is the opportunity for you to tell HMRC about any tax fraud you’ve been involved in.
+The Contractual Disclosure Facility is the opportunity for you to tell HMRC about any tax fraud you have been involved in.

-If HMRC write to you because they suspect you’ve committed a tax fraud, the letter will offer you a CDF contract and will include:
+If HMRC write to you because you’re suspected of committing a tax fraud, the letter will offer you a Contractual Disclosure Facility contract and will include: